stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 No, they probably wouldn't.
-They probably wouldn't have, [__BEN:__ No.] 'cause there'll be like, you know, the consultants and like the high end people, and then the line managers which are sort of like the analogue to the British middle classes, and then there'll be the Build Team school which is a bit more like a BTech or something.
+They probably wouldn't have, [__BEN:__ No.] 'cause there'll be, like, you know, the consultants and, like, the high end people, and then the line managers, which are sort of like the analogue to the British middle classes, and then there'll be the Build Team school, which is a bit more like a BTech or something.

 #### BEN

 Yeah, it's like a polytechnic. [__TIM:__ Yeah, yeah.]
-You'd go to-- not that those exist anymore.
+You'd go to-- Not that those exist anymore.
 But, you know.

 #### TIM

 No, no. And not that they were actually worse, that was just some *rank snobbery*. [__BEN:__ Yeah.]
-But yes--
+But yes, that was-- Sorry, yeah.

 #### BEN